DGMO Language Reference

 Diagram types that support tags: sequence, infra, org, c4, er, kanban, gantt, sitemap, timeline, boxes-and-lines

-- Colons ARE required within pipe segments (
+- Colons ARE required within metadata pairs (

 key: value) - Items separated by commas